Bir-Paragliding-Community/Bircom/index.md

 and send it to a central server.
 We are currently working on secure, long-term data storage and privacy protection measures.

-With the Autumn Season of 2024 approaching, we are upgrading our infrastructure and improving our understanding of managing these devices and data.
+With the Autumn Season of 2024 we are in the process of adding 14 more repeater and base stations to our existing stations.
+All these are already either deployed or will be in place by the middle of October 2024.
+The exact locations are not publicly available but the extent of coverage is pretty good.
+You can see pilots flying on any day as they fly on the tracker link above.

+These stations are managed and taken care of by local Bir based community partners.
+We thank them all for their public service as no monetary gains are there for them and they are doing all this for public good.
+Thank You all.

 ## FAQ